itopia-inc/spaces-cli/README.md

 # Build from source

-If you'd prefer to build your executable from source, clone this repo and run the following commands inside it (preferably using Node v14.17.5 and npm v6.14.14):
+If you'd prefer to build your executable from source, clone this repo and run the following commands inside it:

 ```sh
 $ npm install